 Methotrexate is normally used for treatment of cancers, arthritis, and certain dermatological conditions.
 It is not approved for abortions by the FDA, although it is sometimes used for this purpose.
 This drug is given by injection; it interferes with the growth process of rapidly dividing cells.
 Like RU-486, it is followed by misoprostol (hence the “M&M” nickname) to expel the fetus.
 This method fails at least 4% of the time.
 Methotrexate can potentially cause serious side effects, including severe anemia, ulcers and bone marrow depression.

 This is the most common surgical abortion procedure.
+During Dilatation & Curettage, an instrument is used to scoop out the contents of the uterus.
 This procedure can be painful, so local or general anesthesia is typically needed.

-In this late term abortion the cervix is dilated, either mechanically or with laminaria.
+In this late term abortion the cervix is dilated, either mechanically or with laminaria and the fetus, placenta and other tissue are removed (evacuated).
 Possible complications include infection, cervical laceration and uterine perforation.